Allison Island Homes

 Prior to the year 1900, Allison Island was nothing more than a small clearing in the mangrove swamps at the opening of the Indian Creek waterway overrun with alligators.
 In 1912, as developer Carl Fisher was creating what is now Miami Beach, he also decided to build a smaller island in tribute to his business partner, Jim Allison.
 As the owner of the island, Allison did not develop it until 1926, beginning with the opening of a state-of-the-art hospital to serve homeowners on Miami Beach.
 The hospital was contracted to be run by the Sisters of St. Francis in Allegany, New York, who had experience operating hospitals up north, and then sold to them after Allison’s death in 1928.
 The sisters ran the hospital until 1992, when the property was sold, demolished, and then resold to developer Craig Robbins, who had a grand new vision for the island.
 Aqua of today’s Allison Island was the ambitious dream project finalized in 2003.

-Celebrities who have made Allison Island their home:
+Celebrities who have lived on Allison Island Miami Beach:

 - Michael Burke

-Top things to do on or near Allison Island:
+Top things to do on or near Allison Island Miami Beach:

 - Explore the countless restaurant, retail, and entertainment options of South Beach, Miami Beach, and North Beach